siammehraf/obsidian-css-snippet-siammehraf/README.md

 ## Notes

 - This CSS snippet affects only the **preview mode** of your notes in Obsidian.
 It won’t change the appearance of images in **Edit Mode**.
-- If you want to modify or customize this snippet, feel free to edit the `auto-align-images.css` file to suit your needs.
+- If you want to modify or customize this snippet, feel free to edit the `Auto-align Images CSS Snippet for Obsidian` file to suit your needs.

 ---